 When you no longer need to save for retirement in retirement, you free up a lot of cash flow.
 Further, we should be able to spend 100% of our retirement income or more if we plan to decumulate and not die with too much.

 Therefore, the ideal income to earn in retirement is closer to $100,000 per individual and $200,000 per couple.
+It is the best income based on today's tax rates.
 At these income levels, the government will unlikely increase your taxes or cut you out of subsidies.

 Finally, retirement income usually comes from investments, pensions, and Social Security, which have more favorable tax rates.
 Below is a chart that shows you can earn up to $41,675 as an individual and pay no long-term capital gains tax.